 Allowing untrusted SSL communication

-If your Gradle Enterprise server uses an SSL certificate that is not trusted by your build’s Java runtime, you will not be able to publish build scans without explicitly allowing untrusted servers.
+If your Develocity server uses an SSL certificate that is not trusted by your build’s Java runtime, you will not be able to publish Build Scans without explicitly allowing untrusted servers.

 To do this, set the allowUntrusted